jeroenboot/raspotify/airplay.md

-#Add airplay functionality to raspberry zero
+#Add airplay functionality to raspberry zero, with RO filesystem
 Be aware, the soundcard is exclusive to one process.
 If Airplay is selected, then Raspotify doesn't have a soundcard available.
-This can be solved by using a middleware application like pulse-audio.

 ####Preparation
-Adjust /etc/fstab to add more tmpfs space for APT "/var/cache"
+Adjust /etc/fstab to add more tmpfs space for APT "/var/cache", else the update will fail.
 `tmpfs    /var/cache         tmpfs   defaults,noatime,nosuid,size=300m                    0 0`

-Add the ca-certificates back
-`sudo apt install --reinstall ca-certificates`

 Fix NTP